 At first, yoga was a way to deal with these emotions I had of trying to find a deeper purpose.
 To try and understand them, give me something to do as my nest grew empty and days seemed longer.
 Soon it grew on me.
 Unknowingly, I had found a new calling.

 Pursuing yoga at my age was an exciting discovery, but also one filled with nervousness.
 I had many questions about how I’d be able to handle this and being a mother.
 But when support in a relationship is present, there isn’t much you can’t do.
-We improved communication in our relationship and the rest followed.
+We improved our communication in our relationship and the rest followed.

 I fell in love with yoga.
 I was always one who was inclined toward teaching and the sense of accomplishment it gave me was hard to find elsewhere.
-I decided to continue on my journey, but the eventual problems were thrown my way as well.
+I decided to continue on my journey, but the inevitable problems were thrown my way as well.

-How my supportive spouse made life easier
+How my supportive husband made my life easier

 The change was not easy, even though his support made it seem so.
-I remember when I was in Goa for a course and began to feel homesick.
+I remember when I was in Goa for an important course and began to feel homesick.
 My younger son fell ill.
 I decided I’d had enough and wanted to return.
 But my husband encouraged me to stay on.
 “When you have given so much of your time and effort to this, don’t leave it now,” he said, “Stay on and stay strong.
 I will take care of the house and the children.
-I am here for you.”
+Remember, I am always here for you.”

 Related Reading: 9 Ways To Deal With An Unsupportive Husband